tremendous-rewards/embed/README.md

 ### Overview

-The Tremendous Embed client SDK is the easiest way to add rewards and incentives to your product, while maintaining control of your user experience.
-Within your application, end-users are presented with a white-labeled interface wherein they can choose to receive funds from among a wide set of options.
+The Tremendous Embed SDK is the easiest way to add rewards and incentives to your application, while maintaining control of your user experience.
+Within your application, end-users are presented with a white-labeled interface wherein they can choose to receive funds from among a wide catalog of options (.

 ### Access